SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 # Configure Redis using a ConfigMap
 In this guide, you’ll set up and configure a Redis instance within a Kubernetes environment using a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)!
 With ConfigMaps, you can manage dynamic, environment-specific settings, enhancing flexibility and control over your Redis configurations in Kubernetes.

 </div>

-## Redis Configuration Flow
-The diagram below illustrates how Redis is configured within a Kubernetes environment using ConfigMaps.
 ![Diagram showing the relationship between Kubernetes Node, Redis Pod, and ConfigMap](/content/en/docs/images/RedisCMChart.png)
+> The diagram above illustrates how Redis is configured within a Kubernetes environment using ConfigMaps.

 ## What you'll learn
 In this tutorial, you will: